-If any student, caregiver/guardian of a student, staff member, or other community member believes that a student has been subjected to bullying, or to retaliation for reporting bullying, providing information during an investigation of bullying or witnessing or having reliable information about bullying, they should bring the matter to the attention of the Director of Teaching and Learning of the school where the child attends.
-This may be done verbally or in writing.
-Reports of bullying and/or reports of retaliation for reporting bullying, providing information during an investigation of bullying, or witnessing or having reliable information about bullying also may be made anonymously to the Director of Teaching and Learning where the child attends.
+If any student, caregiver/guardian of a student, staff member, or other community member believes that a student has been subjected to bullying, or to retaliation for reporting bullying, providing information during an investigation of bullying or witnessing or having reliable information about bullying, they should bring the matter to the attention of the Head of School, Director of Teaching and Learning, or Behavior Support Coordinator.
+This may be done verbally, electronically, or in writing.

+Reports of bullying and/or reports of retaliation for reporting bullying, providing information during an investigation of bullying, or witnessing or having reliable information about bullying also may be made anonymously to the Head of School, Director of Teaching and Learning, or Behavior Support Coordinator.
 Please note; however, that no disciplinary action shall be taken against a student solely on the basis of an anonymous report having been received.

-Before fully investigating the allegations of bullying or retaliation, the Director of Teaching and Learning will take steps to assess the need to restore a sense of safety to the alleged target and/or to protect the alleged target from possible further incidents.
+Before fully investigating the allegations of bullying or retaliation, the Head of School, Director of Teaching and Learning, and/or Behavior Support Coordinator will take steps to assess the need to restore a sense of safety to the alleged target and/or to protect the alleged target from possible further incidents.
 Responses to promote safety may include, but not be limited to, creating a personal safety plan; pre-determining seating arrangements for the target and/or the aggressor in the classroom, at lunch, or on the bus; identifying a staff member who will act as a "safe person" for the target; and altering the aggressor's schedule and access to the target.
-The Director of Teaching and Learning will take additional steps to promote safety during the course of and after the investigation, if necessary.
+The Head of School, Director of Teaching and Learning, and/or Behavior Support Coordinator will take additional steps to promote safety during the course of and after the investigation, if necessary.

 Where it is determined that inappropriate conduct has occurred, HCCPS will act promptly to eliminate the conduct and will impose corrective action as necessary, which may range from requiring the aggressor to work with school personnel on better behavior, the recommendation for the provision of counseling or other therapeutic services and/or disciplinary action where appropriate, up to and including suspension, expulsion and/or court involvement.

-Additionally, consistent with state law, if it is determined that bullying or retaliation has occurred, the Director of Teaching and Learning shall (i) notify local law enforcement if the Director of Teaching and Learning believes that criminal charges may be pursued against the aggressor; (ii) take appropriate disciplinary action; (iii) notify the caregivers/guardians of the aggressor; and (iv) notify the caregivers/guardians of the target/victim; and, to the extent consistent with state and federal law, notify them of the action taken to prevent any further acts of bullying or retaliation.
+Additionally, consistent with state law, if it is determined that bullying or retaliation has occurred, the Head of School or Director of Teaching and Learning shall:

+- (i) notify local law enforcement if school administration believes that criminal charges may be pursued against the aggressor - (ii) take appropriate disciplinary action - (iii) notify the caregivers/guardians of the aggressor; and - (iv) notify the caregivers/guardians of the target/victim, to the extent consistent with state and federal law, of the action taken to prevent any further acts of bullying or retaliation.

 Furthermore, if it is determined that a student has knowingly made a false accusation of bullying or retaliation, they shall be subject to discipline, up to and including suspension, expulsion and/or court involvement.

 All students shall be afforded the same protection regardless of their status under the law.